masasam/dotfiles/README.md

 After make install

-You can deploy dotfiles with.
+You can deploy dotfiles with

     make init